emanuel-minetti/sudokuTS/README.md

 in Andrew Stuart's [SudokuWiki](http://www.sudokuwiki.org/sudoku.htm).
 Also a backtracking solver, called "Backtracker", is implemented.
 This backtracker is implemented via ['Dancing Links'](http://lanl.arxiv.org/pdf/cs/0011047) as described by Donald Knuth.
-A modification to this backtracker, that'll find a single solution to a potential puzzle will be implemented soon.
-And eventually a generator of sudoku puzzles will follow.
+A modification to this backtracker, that finds a single solution to a potential puzzle is also implemented.
+Eventually a generator of sudoku puzzles will follow.
 The generator will be able to categorize puzzles into different difficulty levels.

 Finally it's planned to add a Browser-based GUI.